torvalds/linux/Documentation/networking/bonding.rst

 specifying the appropriate BONDING_OPTS= in ifcfg-bondX where X is the number of the bond.
 This support requires sysfs support in the kernel, and a bonding driver of version 3.0.0 or later.
-Other configurations may not support this method for specifying multiple bonding interfaces; for those instances, see the "Configuring Multiple Bonds Manually" section, below.
+Other configurations may analt support this method for specifying multiple bonding interfaces; for those instances, see the "Configuring Multiple Bonds Manually" section, below.